gear-foundation/academy/docs/02-basic/02-program-basics/program-structure.md

 # Program Structure

-Gear program is a dynamic library compiled to Wasm with a set of predefined entry points (exported functions) and using a set of API functions (imported functions).
+Program on Vara is a dynamic library compiled to Wasm with a set of predefined entry points (exported functions) and using a set of API functions (imported functions).

-In theory it is possible to use any programming language that compiles to Wasm to write a Gear program, but in practice it is more practical to use Rust.
+In theory it is possible to use any programming language that compiles to Wasm to write a Program on Vara, but in practice it is more practical to use Rust.
 The reason is that Rust has a very good support for Wasm compilation and it produces very efficient, secure, and lightweight Wasm code.

 ## Entry points (exported functions)

-Gear program has a set of predefined entry points (exported functions) that are called by the Gear runtime.
+Program on Vara has a set of predefined entry points (exported functions) that are called by the Gear runtime.
 The entry points are:

 - `init` — called once when the program is deployed;
 - `handle` — called when the program receives a message;